Networking and Cybersecurity

 - Analyze network traffic and protocols

-- Establish local area networks (LANs) and wide area networks (WANs)
+- Design, configure, manage, troubleshoot, and secure local area networks (LANs) and wide area networks (WANs)

-- Hack into systems and networks, perform attacks, and steal and crack passwords
+- Hack into systems and networks, find and exploit vulnerabilities to carry out attacks, and steal and crack passwords

-- Use PowerShell and the Linux Bash Shell to perform administrative and cybersecurity tasks
+- Use PowerShell and Linux to perform administrative and cybersecurity tasks

 Classroom Scenarios and Cybersecurity Competitions

-Additionally, the CSC 261 (Routing and Switching) course features the game Lambs vs. Goats.
-In this academic scenario, the lab is set up in a complex topology, with over 20 networks, and the class is divided into teams of lambs and goats.
+- Networking scenarios — In the Lambs vs. Goats competition, the lab is set up with over 20 networks and the class is divided into two teams: lambs and goats.
 When the lambs leave the lab, the goats wreak havoc on the networks, leaving a mess for the lambs to fix.
-Once the resolution is reached, the roles are reversed.
+Once the lambs resolve the issues, the students switch roles.

 Program Learning Outcomes